 Transfer of Equity Conveyancing for Leasehold titles

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

-Your property may be repossessed if you do not keep up repayments on your mortgage with LendInvest.
+If you do not keep up the payments on your mortgage with LendInvest your property may be repossessed.

 Preparing the Transfer of Equity with a LendInvest Mortgage